clementpoh/hashing/marking.md

     O(n/size), as each bucket is expected to have n/size elements.

 **VT**: 2 marks.
 Same as Student 5.  "should be" doesn't cut it.
-Also, although O(1) is OK for insert with PREpend, this student has written O(1) for hash plus append.
+Also, although O(1) is OK for insert with prepend, this student has written O(1) for hash plus append.
 Sigh.

 Everything else gets 0.